Marjorie Clark

 Marjorie Rees Clark (later Smith, 6 November 1909 – 15 June 1993) was a South African former track and field athlete, who competed in the 1928 Summer Olympics and in the 1932 Summer Olympics.
 She was born in Bulwer, KwaZulu-Natal and competed for the Albion Ladies Athletic Club.

+Biography

 In 1928 Clark finished fifth in the Olympic high jump event.
 She also participated in the 100 m competition, but was eliminated in the semi-finals.
 Four years later she won the bronze medal in the 80 m hurdles contest at the 1932 Olympics.
 In the 1932 high jump event she finished fifth again and in the 100 m competition, but was eliminated in the first round.

-Also at 1928 Women's Amateur Association Championships Miss Clark won both the 100 yds hurdles & high jump.